Optimal Sports Physical Therapy Blog

 Heart disease is preventable in most cases!
 Read to explore what heart disease is and ways that you can get and maintain a healthy heart.

 In winter sports, including both skiing and snowboarding, lower extremity injuries are the most common.
 This includes bone fractures, torn ligaments, joint injuries, and sprains or strains.
-Read for more details on preventing injuries to keep you on the slopes.
+Read for more details on injury prevention to keep you on the slopes.

 Proper nutrition is critical for an athlete during the season and during recovery.
 During the season, an athlete might be looking to gain lean muscle, build strength, or run faster.
 A well-balanced diet is even more important after an injury.
 Read to find out what you can do to enhance your immune system and help your body heal.